Lost Creek Township, Vigo County, Indiana

 Lost Creek Township is one of twelve townships in Vigo County, Indiana, United States.
 As of the 2010 census, its population was 10,497 and it contained 4,236 housing units.
 It contains Terre Haute, Indiana's eastern, suburban end, along with the affluent Hulman family ranch and the Terre Haute International Airport originally named after the family.
 Seelyville, the third largest city in the county, is also located there.

 History

+Lost Creek Township was founded in 1831 and many of the early settlers were freedmen who came from Virginia, Maryland, Pennsylvania, and North Carolina, who came to Indiana, along with several Quakers, on a road known as the "Wilderness Road."

+In 1874, Chauncey Rose opened Rose-Hulman Polytechnic Institute, now known as Rose-Hulman Institute of Technology, in Lost Creek Township.

 Vigo County Home for Dependent Children was listed on the National Register of Historic Places in 2000.

 Geography

 According to the 2010 census, the township has a total area of 35.77 sqmi, of which 35.23 sqmi (or 98.49%) is land and 0.54 sqmi (or 1.51%) is water.